The Jamison Family

 Everett Jamison, 3, has Dravet syndrome (DS), which causes frequent and/or prolonged seizures and developmental and cognitive delays.
-He’s been enrolled with the University of Illinois at Chicago’s Division of Specialized Care for Children (DSCC) for the last two years.
+He’s been enrolled with the University of Illinois at Chicago’s Division of Specialized Care for Children (DSCC) since 2017.

 Trisha said Everett’s DSCC Care Coordinator has provided valuable emotional support and resources to navigate the medical, social and financial issues that come with Everett’s condition.

 “Sarah Kelly is an amazing person and she has helped us with so much,” Trisha said.
 “For example, I reached out to Sarah about help getting us a cooling vest for Everett.”

 Everett typically didn’t go outside because heat can trigger his seizures.
 Additionally, one of his medications doesn’t allow his body to sweat, and DS children have a hard time regulating their body temperature.

 “Just like that, Sarah was hard at work and got us one, “Trisha said.

 “She’s also someone I can vent to and bend her ear.
 I have emailed her about issues with doctors and she just listens to me, and that’s just what I need.”

 With the stress of raising a child with special needs, Trisha said it’s important to have someone on the outside who can listen.